chef-boneyard/chef-web-docs-2016/includes_style_guide/includes_style_guide.rst

 Includes Directories
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
 But wait!
 Why do most of the files in the ``chef_master`` directory have zero actual content?
 It's to separate what is published from what is authored.
-There is an ``includes_*`` folder for all of the objects, concepts, tools, etc. that exist in Chef and with few exceptions, with the goal to ensure that all of the content about a specific piece of Chef is found in a single location.
+There is an ``includes_*`` folder for all of the objects, concepts, tools, etc. that exist in Chef.
+The goal of each ``includes_`` directory is to ensure that all of the content about a specific piece of Chef can be found in a single location.

 Single-sourcing this content allows publishing of versioned content, generating output to man pages, HTML, slide decks, and PDFs, etc. in a way that reuses the same content as much as possible.